lokresh88/TwitterTigers/README.md

 <li>You can simply do a mongorestore using this dump folder and start working on the tool.</li>
 </ul>

-Want to Ramp up and Contribute?:
+Want to Ramp up and Contribute?
 ================================

 <ul><li>Find the pdf version of the README for a quick explanation of source code and setup details.</li></ul>